RobertGarabetian/truck-docs-app/README.md

-- Need to fix Upload Button (priority)
 - Make 5 of the users documents displayed on the front page
+- Find a way to have documents refetch after upload